Teresa-Liang-yt/ECE383-Final-Project/README.md

 ros2 run bartender_arm metrics_subscriber_node
 ```

-**Pane 4 — Trajectory publisher (wait ~8s for controller):**
+**Pane 4 — Trajectory publisher (wait ~8s for the controller to be ready):**
 ```bash
 ros2 run bartender_arm trajectory_publisher_node \
   --ros-args -p trajectory_mode:=optimized
 ```

-> If the trajectory publisher can't find `optimized_coeffs.npy`, it falls back to baseline automatically and logs a warning.
+> If `optimized_coeffs.npy` is missing, the publisher falls back to the baseline trajectory and logs a warning — check the pane output if the arm isn't moving as expected.

 ### Monitor metrics in real-time